 Low-Cost Student Incentives for Your Next Fundraiser

-Inexpensive ways to inspire kids to participate in your school fundraiser.
+Inexpensive ways to inspire kids to participate in your school fundraiser, from a human carwash to an indoor snowball fight.

 by Elizabeth S. Leaver